 Agricultural Micronutrients Market Overview

-The global agricultural micronutrients market was valued at $5,848.0 million in 2017 and is projected to reach $9,009.2 million by 2023, witnessing a CAGR of 7.5% during the forecast period.
-Growing global population will continue to boost the demand for cereals and grains, thereby resulting in increased demand for micronutrients needed for promoting the growth of the crop production.
+Valued $5,848.0 million in 2017, the global agricultural micronutrients market is expected to reach $9,009.2 million by 2023, registering a CAGR of 7.5% during the forecast period.
+The increasing population worldwide is expected to continue boosting the demand for cereals and grains, thereby increasing the requirement for micronutrients needed to aid the growth of crops.

-On the basis of crop type, the agricultural micronutrients market is categorized into cereals and grains, fruits and vegetables, oilseeds and pulses, and others (sugarcane, cotton, coconut, rubber, and tea and coffee).
-The demand for micronutrients in cereals and grains category remained the highest during the historical period, accounting for more than 50.0% share in terms of value in 2017.
-Micronutrients are widely used for proper growth of crops and grains, thereby boosting the overall yield.
-Growing global population will continue to boost the demand for cereals and grains, thereby boosting the demand for micronutrients used for the promoting the growth of the crops.
+On segmenting by crop type, the agricultural micronutrients market is categorized into fruits and vegetables, cereals and grains, oilseeds and pulses, and others (cotton, sugarcane, rubber, tea and coffee, and coconut).
+Of these, the cereals and grains category dominated the market during the historical period, with over 50.0% revenue share in 2017.
+Micronutrients are heavily used to ensure the proper growth of cereals and grains and to boost their overall yield.
+Moreover, increasing population across the globe will continue boosting the demand for cereals and grains, which, in turn, would raise the demand for micronutrients.

-Based on application mode, the agricultural micronutrients market is categorized into soil, fertigation, foliar, and others (broadcasting and banding).
-In 2017, the market for application of micronutrients via soil held a share of more than 45.0% in terms of value.
-The application of micronutrients to soil are preferred due to relative ease of application, low requirement of advanced machinery (such as sprays and drippers), and easy incorporation with fertilizers.
+Based on application mode, the agricultural micronutrients market is categorized into foliar, fertigation, soil, and others (banding and broadcasting).
+Among these, the soil category held over 45.0% revenue share in the market in 2017.
+The addition of micronutrients to soil is preferred owing to the relative ease of application, less requirement for advanced machinery (such as drippers and sprays), and easy incorporation with fertilizers.

 Agricultural Micronutrients Market Dynamics